Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

-All the lens models presented here are publicly available at the Strong Lensing Cluster Atlas Data Base\footnote{The \href{https://data.lam.fr/sl-cluster-atlas/}{Strong Lensing Cluster Atlas Data Base} is hosted at Laboratoire d’Astrophysique de Marseille. }, which contains mass maps (e.g. shear, convergence, amplification), as well as parameter files used for the lens modeling (e.g. lists of constraints, cluster member catalogs).
+\autoref{tab.clustermass} provides mass estimates and Einstein radius measurements from the \lenstool~models.
+The cluster best-fit and median parameters for each of the potentials and parameters in the \lenstool~models are given in~\autoref{tab.bestfitparams}.
+The reported errors are calculated from the $68\%$ confidence interval for each parameter, which are optimized using a uniform prior.
+As a result, some error distributions are asymmetric.
+A complete list of the arcs and model redshifts for each cluster is given in \autoref{tab.MultipleImages}.~ Candidate sources and arcs are not included in the count if they were not used as lensing constraints, but are shown in the figures and \autoref{tab.MultipleImages} for reference.
+All the lens models presented here are publicly available at the Strong Lensing Cluster Atlas Data Base\footnote{the \href{https://data.lam.fr/sl-cluster-atlas/}{Strong Lensing Cluster Atlas Data Base} is hosted at Laboratoire d’Astrophysique de Marseille. }, which contains mass maps (e.g. shear, convergence, amplification), as well as parameter files used for the lens modeling (e.g. lists of constraints, cluster member catalogues).